suijingfeng/vkOpenArena/README.md

 ## Status ##

-* Initial testing on Ubuntu16.04, Need help testing on other platforms
+* Initial testing on Ubuntu16.04 and Ubuntu18.04